Archives

 BlogAdvance Traffic Engine

-Going on with my series on blog traffic engines I’d like to discuss BlogAdvance.
-I’ve seen this site go through a few changes since I joined.
 When I first signed on they only gave 0.5 credits per blog view when you were surfing, but now they have upped it to 1 credit per blog viewed so the ratio is 1:1.
 You visit one site, one person visits yours.

 I’m not sure how many members Blog Advance has right now, but I wish I got a few more blog views per day.
 Perhaps if I can entice you to join their service and actually surf blogs regularly we’ll all have our blogs viewed more often over there.
 I find that my Blog advance visitors stop and leave comments a little more often than my Bl0gexplosion visitors do.
 Bl0gAdvance also has a forum for members to talk and discuss just about anything to do with blogging.